 There are many advantages to worm castings.

-- Worm castings also release nutrients slowly, meaning they can’t burn your plant!
+- Worm castings also release nutrients slowly, meaning they can’t burn your plant like regular fertilisers would

 Disadvantages